Please select the country or location you would like to see content from.

 When should I see my doctor?

 If you suspect that you have ruptured your Achilles tendon, you will need to seek urgent medical attention from your local emergency department.
 The condition is usually managed by hospital teams, and if you see your doctor, they will typically refer you to the hospital team.
+The sooner this condition is treated the better the chance of a full recovery.

 What will my doctor do?